littlefish-foundation/littlefish-nft-auth-framework/README.md

   - **Description**: uses the enabled browser wallet to sign a message to verify the ownership of the current connected wallet.

 ## SSO Metadata
+This is the metadata standard for the NFT Authentication Framework.
+This metadata is designed to be used in various scenarios.
+The metadata is designed to be used in the 721 standard of Cardano.
+The assets with this metadata will need to be provided by the platform and distributed to the users for authentication on their platforms.
+Usage of Issuer and uniqueIdentifier allows the issuers to limit which of their applications can use the asset for authentication.
 ```json
 {
     "721": {